 The binding force that keeps people connected to the pro ana and pro mia sites reminds me of the zeal that keeps people in cults.
 Fear tactics, clear information, offers of recovery help don't have much positive effect on the pro eating disorder population.
 If they have to choose between nurturing a relationship or nurturing their eating disorder, they will choose to support their eating disorder.

 They will get sympathy and praise from their fellow members of proana or promia sites for their sacrifice.
 My colleagues in the eating disorder recovery field have long discussed, suffered, been angry, bewildered, frustrated and worried about the existence of these sites.

 First Amendment issues come up right alongside the issues of health and safety.
 Internet hosting companies shut these sites down, but they spring up immediately someplace else.

 A danger exists in even visiting these sites because increased readership will give them a boost in their ratings.
 They move up the list in an internet search which makes them more easily findable.

-Thank you, NPR, Alex Cohen and Melissa Cox I applaud NPR for bringing greater awareness of this situation to the public.
+Thank you, NPR and Alex Cohen.
+I applaud NPR for bringing greater awareness of this situation to the public.
 I applaud Alex Cohen for writing a balanced and thorough article.
-And I applaud Melissa Cox for doing her best as a former pro ana insider, to provide an exit for people who may not know they still have a choice to be healthy and well.
+And I applaud everyone suffering from anorexia who are looking for an exit from this illness by becoming healthy and well..

 If you ever have been part of the pro ana or pro mia online communities and got into recovery, please write in and share your story.
 Your story may open someone's eyes and mind.
 You may save a life.
 You may save your own.